linode/docs/docs/guides/tools-reference/tools/how-to-use-httpie/index.md

 You can see the most basic usage of HTTPie with `GET` requests.
 For these, like `curl`, HTTPie does not require that you specify the request method.
 Simply provide the command followed by the request URL.

 The following example request fetches a random fact about dogs from a "Dog Facts" web service.
-This example includes a URL parameter for the number of facts to be returned by the web service:
+The following example includes a URL parameter for the number of facts to be returned by the web service.

     http dog-facts-api.herokuapp.com/api/v1/resources/dogs?number=1